apache/flink-web/how-to-contribute.md

 Please have a look at the [coding guidelines]({{ site.baseurl }}/docs/{{ site.FLINK_CURRENT_DOCUMENTATION }}/coding_guidelines.html) for a guide to the format of code and pull requests.

 Most important of all, verify that your changes are correct and do not break existing functionality.
 Run the existing tests by calling `mvn verify` in the root directory of the repository, and make sure that the tests succeed.
 We encourage every contributor to use a *continuous integration* service that will automatically test the code in your repository whenever you push a change.
 Flink is pre-configured for [Travis CI](http://docs.travis-ci.com/), which can be easily enabled for your private repository fork (it uses GitHub for authentication, so you so not need an additional account).
-Simply add the *Travis CI* hook to your repository (*settings --> webhooks & services --> add service*) and enable tests for the "incubator-flink" repository on [Travis](https://travis-ci.org/profile).
+Simply add the *Travis CI* hook to your repository (*settings --> webhooks & services --> add service*) and enable tests for the "flink" repository on [Travis](https://travis-ci.org/profile).

 When contributing documentation, please review the rendered HTML versions of the documents you changed.
 You can look at the HTML pages by using the rendering script in preview mode.
 ```